SummerAppSpace/Chapter4/CAPSTONE.md

 <sup>2</sup>If you have any problems reaching the data, as you did in **Part 1** either download directly to astroML_data or updated the link of the dataset in rrlyrae_mags.py to be https://www.dropbox.com/s/q2nw3jtekwjvo6c/RRLyrae.fit?dl=1 and https://www.dropbox.com/s/n8trp77urpbg01b/stripe82calibStars_v2.6.dat.gz?dl=1 respectively and reinstall astroML
 ## Part 4
 Pick one of the queries in the appendix and modify it slightly.
 Perhaps select for a different (recommended: smaller to ensure the output is smaller) range for one of the values.
 Look up what that physically means.
-Then, once you have your new dataset, save the old one under a new name in `~/astroML_data` and use your new dataset instead.
-Compare the outputs and your results.
+Then, once you have your new dataset, save the old one under a new name in `~/astroML_data`, your new dataset under the same name as the old one previously had, and this will let `astroML` use your new dataset instead for the same problem without further changes.
+Compare the outputs and your results between the different datasets.
 ## Part 5
 How to choose what method to use: http://peekaboo-vision.blogspot.com/2013/01/machine-learning-cheat-sheet-for-scikit.html
 * Pick to work with either astronomy and stellar data, solar flare data, or satellite imagery data.
 Obtain your dataset, adn then pick either K-Nearest-Neighbors or K-Means to divide it into categories.
 What categories did you come up with?
 Are you able to spot patterns.
 Write up your results.